Furikuda/Hackulele/ABOUT.md

 You can push the new firmware via Dialog owns app.

-I couldn't find any previous research on the firmware format, so there is no way I can dump that in IDA.
+I couldn't find any previous research on the firmware format, and IDA didn't really help me right away, also I'm no reverse engineer.

 ## BLE sniffing

-I have been unable to make [BTLEJack](https://github.com/virtualabs/btlejack) work, but nRF52 devkit worked like a charm.
+In the past I have been unable to make [BTLEJack](https://github.com/virtualabs/btlejack) work reliable, but nRF52 devkit worked like a charm for me.
+This one is not able to sniff onto already connected devices, unlike what BTLEJack promises.
+YMMV.

 ### nRF52 DK

-the [nRF52 development kit](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK) by dialog can be used to sniff BLE traffic.
+the [nRF52 development kit](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52-DK) by Nordic can be used to sniff BLE traffic.
 It's actually pretty neat, just [download a zip bundle with everything you need](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Sniffer/Download#infotabs) and follow the [Documentation](http://infocenter.nordicsemi.com/pdf/nRF_Sniffer_UG_v2.2.pdf).

-Once everything is set up you just need to launch WireShark, pair your populele with the app, and look at traffic.
+Once everything is set up you just need to launch WireShark, start sniffing, then pair your populele with the app, and look at traffic.

 It is kind of super verbose, the populele keeps sending multiple heartbeats per second, try to deselect those and only look for commands sent by the "master" (the phone):